Nur Izzuddin: 2025

 Started the season as world number 2 in the BWF ranking, Izzuddin and Goh snapped their first India Open title by defeating Korean pair of Kim Won-ho and Seo Seung-jae in 3 sets.
 It was also the first title of the year for the pair.
 In July, Izzuddin and Goh failed to defend their Japan Open crown the previous year, losing to Kim and Seo in straight sets.

+2026

+In January, Izzuddin and Goh won their first title in the Indonesia Masters against Raymond Indra and Nikolaus Joaquin of Indonesia.
+However, they lost their second final at their home ground in Malaysia Masters against the Danish pair of Daniel Lundgaard and Mads Vestergaard.
+In early June, Izzuddin and Goh ended the 18-year wait for men's doubles champion at the Indonesia Open by defeating the same opponent they faced back in January, Indra and Joaquin.